vendia/blog/pages/legal-dpa.md

       **11. Additional Provisions for European Data**

-      11.1 Scope.
-This Section in its entirety will apply only with respect to European Data.
+      11.1 **Scope.** This Section in its entirety will apply only with respect to European Data.

-      11.2 Roles of the Parties.
-When Processing European Data in accordance with Controller’s Instructions, the Parties acknowledge and agree that CUSTOMER is the Controller of European Data and Vendia is the Processor.
+      11.2 **Roles of the Parties.** When Processing European Data in accordance with Controller’s Instructions, the Parties acknowledge and agree that CUSTOMER is the Controller of European Data and Vendia is the Processor.

-      11.3 Instructions.
-If Vendia believes that Controller’s Instructions infringes European Data Protection Laws (where applicable), Vendia will inform CUSTOMER without delay.
+      11.3 **Instructions.** If Vendia believes that Controller’s Instructions infringes European Data Protection Laws (where applicable), Vendia will inform CUSTOMER without delay.

-      11.4 Sub-Processor Agreements.
-For the purposes of Clause 9(c) of the Standard Contractual Clauses, CUSTOMER acknowledges that Vendia may be restricted from disclosing Sub-Processor agreements, but will use reasonable efforts to require any Sub-Processor that Vendia appoints to permit such Sub-Processor to disclose the Sub-Processor agreement to CUSTOMER and will provide (on a confidential basis) all information that Vendia reasonably can.
+      11.4 **Sub-Processor Agreements.** For the purposes of Clause 9(c) of the Standard Contractual Clauses, CUSTOMER acknowledges that Vendia may be restricted from disclosing Sub-Processor agreements, but will use reasonable efforts to require any Sub-Processor that Vendia appoints to permit such Sub-Processor to disclose the Sub-Processor agreement to CUSTOMER and will provide (on a confidential basis) all information that Vendia reasonably can.

-      11.5 Data Protection Impact Assessments and Consultation with Supervisory Authorities.
+      11.5 **Data Protection Impact Assessments and Consultation with Supervisory Authorities**.
 To the extent that the required information is reasonably available to Vendia, and CUSTOMER does not otherwise have access to the required information, Vendia will provide reasonable assistance to CUSTOMER with any data protection impact assessments, and prior consultations with supervisory authorities or other competent data privacy authorities to the extent required by European Data Protection Laws.

-      11.6 Transfer Mechanisms for Data Transfers.
+      11.6 **Transfer Mechanisms for Data Transfers.**

       (a) Vendia will not transfer European Data to any country or recipient not recognized as providing an adequate level of protection for Personal Data (within the meaning of applicable European Data Protection Laws), unless Vendia first takes all such measures as are necessary to ensure the transfer is in compliance with applicable European Data Protection Laws.
 Such measures may include (without limitation) transferring such data to a recipient that is covered by a suitable framework or other legally adequate transfer mechanism recognized by the relevant authorities or courts as providing an adequate level of protection for Personal Data, to a recipient that has achieved binding corporate rules authorization in accordance with European Data Protection Laws, or to a recipient that has executed appropriate standard contractual clauses in each case as adopted or approved in accordance with applicable European Data Protection Laws.
 The Parties agree that Vendia will Process European Data as a Service Provider strictly for the purpose of performing the Vendia Services under the Agreement(s) or as otherwise permitted by GDPR, including as described in Vendia’s Privacy Policy, which resides at https://www.vendia.com/legal/privacy-policy.